mHealthBuet/Object-Based-Mask-Generation/README.md

 Python 3.4, TensorFlow 1.3,anaconda,opencv and other common packages.

 ## Related Works
-* You can see related works and projects on which we worked from [VIP Cup 2019](https://signalprocessingsociety.org/get-involved/video-image-processing-cup) where we placed 2nd Runners Up.Our team 'BUET Synapticans',we are undergrad students of Bangladesh University of Engineering and University.
+* You can see related works and projects on which we worked from [VIP Cup 2019](https://signalprocessingsociety.org/get-involved/video-image-processing-cup) where we placed 2nd Runners Up.Our team 'BUET Synapticans',we are undergrad students of Bangladesh University of Engineering and Technology.

 ## Acknowledgement
-Tons of code was downloaded from theirs repo https://github.com/tensorflow/models
+Tons of code was downloaded from this repo https://github.com/tensorflow/models